On September 18th, FERC issued a Notice of Intent to Prepare an Environmental Assessment

 maintained for 50 years?
 Inspection details, pigging history, etc. Yield strength of the pipeline,

-• This pipeline was constructed in the early 1960's.
+and year constructed.
+Is an Alternation MAOP being used?
+What is the temperature of the gas? - This pipeline was constructed in the early 1960's.
 At that time, the most common type of pipe in use was called LF-ERW (Low frequency, Electrical Resistance Welding).
 This type of pipe is well known to have defective welds which are subject to failure over time.

-• The federal formula for calculating Class, Potential Impact Radius, and High Consequence Areas
+- The federal formula for calculating Class, Potential Impact Radius, and High Consequence Areas

 are grossly deficient.
 Class only considers 660' from the centerline, but pipelines of this size